 How Colombian Farmers Sparked a Movement that Brought the Government to its Knees

-Published on Chekhovs Kalashnikov: Citizen Journalist Aida Castro in front of the hashtag she coined "Thankyou for believing in the #RevolutionOfTheRuanas" Its not every Sunday that the priest of a rural Colombian city called Tunja begins his sermon with a story of an illiterate Indian girl who grew up in the shadow of the British Empire.
-The 8th of September was not a
+Published on Chekhovs Kalashnikov: Its not every Sunday that the priest of a rural Colombian city called Tunja begins his sermon with a story of an illiterate Indian girl who grew up in the shadow of the British Empire.
+The 8th of September was not a normal Sunday.
+For the three weeks previous farmers from […]

 Vilma Vargas Uncensored: the Caricaturist drawing circles around Ecuador´s attacks on freedom of expression